The Boys (Nicki Minaj and Cassie song): Background and release

-Nicki Minaj confirmed the re-release of Pink Friday: Roman Reloaded and its lead single in September 2012 at the 2012 MTV Video Music Awards, telling E!
-News, "I'm actually going to drop my new single like next week."
-On September 10, 2012, Minaj revealed through Twitter that the song's title was "The Boys" and that a "real pretty" female would be collaborating with her on it, along with a music video being planned for the track.
+Minaj confirmed the re-issue of Pink Friday: Roman Reloaded and its lead single in September 2012 at the 2012 MTV Video Music Awards."
+She revealed through Twitter that the song's title was "The Boys" and that a "real pretty" female would be collaborating with her on it, along with a music video being planned for the track.
 A day later, Minaj tweeted "Thursday" which was believed to be the release date of the single.
 The song was released on September 13, 2012, being made available for digital download via the iTunes Store.
 It premiered on American radio platform iHeartRadio that same day.